 - i.
-Knowledge Function: One of the major functions of attitude is to provide a frame of reference which form the basis for interpretation and classification of new information.
+Knowledge Function: One of the major functions of attitude is to provide a frame of reference which forms the basis for interpretation and classification of new information.
 Attitudes provide a knowledge base and framework within which new information can be placed. - ii.
-Value Expressive Function: Attitudes are means of expression of values.
-They enable individuals to indicate to other the value that they hold and thus to express their self-concept and adopt internalize the value of a group. - iii.
-Adjustment Function: Attitudes often help people adjust to their work environment.
+Value Expressive Function: Attitudesare means of expression of values.
+They enable individuals to indicate to other the value that they hold and thus to express their self-concept. - iii.
+Adjustment Function:Attitudes often help people adjust to their work environment.
 When employees are well treated they are likely to develop a positive attitude towards the management and the organization, otherwise they are likely to develop a negative attitude towards management and the organization.
-These attitudes help employees adjust to their environment and are a basis for future behavior. - iv.
+These attitudes help employees adjust to their environment and are a basis for future behavior.

+iv.
 Ego-Defensive Function: Attitudes may be held in order to protect the ego from an undesirable truth or reality.
 People often form and maintain certain attitudes to protect their own self images.
 For example, workers may feel threatened by the employment or advancement of minority or female workers in the organisation.